andersju/webbkoll/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) in your browser.

-The [GeoLite2 country database](https://dev.maxmind.com/geoip/geoip2/geolite2/) (for GeoIP lookups) is downloaded automatically from MaxMind (to change source, edit `config/dev.exs` and/or `config/prod.exs`) upon start if the file doesn't already exist.
+The [GeoLite2 country database](https://dev.maxmind.com/geoip/geoip2/geolite2/) (for GeoIP lookups) is downloaded automatically from MaxMind (to change source, edit `config/dev.exs` and/or `config/prod.exs`) upon start if the file doesn't already exist (should be `priv/GeoLite2-Country.mmdb.gz`).
 It is then refreshed once per week (interval can be changed in `config/config.exs`).

 ### Production